ypriverol/github-paper/REVIEWS.md

    as advertised.
 The second is the practice of committing (to master) running code.
 Maybe it would be better to break these out, and go for the novelty of 11, rather than the familiar 10, rules.

+> We refined the **Rule 5** and it only provides information about unit test and the idea of continues integration.

 8. In Rule 5 and in the context of unit tests (and also in the 'automatic' generation of documentation), I think that many